Dr. Praeger's: History

-Dr. Praeger, who had been undergoing treatment for prostate cancer, died on September 22, 2012, in Hackensack, New Jersey, at age 65.
+Praeger, who had been undergoing treatment for prostate cancer, died on September 22, 2012, in Hackensack, New Jersey, at age 65.
 This initiated some management restructuring, and in late 2013 it was announced that Larry Praeger, his son, would succeed his father as the CEO of Dr. Praeger’s.
 Larry Praeger had previously served as vice president of the company during his 14-year tenure.
-The management restructuring also appointed Adam Somberg, the son of company co-founder Dr. Eric Somberg as President.
+The management restructuring also appointed Adam Somberg, the son of company co-founder Eric Somberg as President.